Introduction to Total Productive Maintenance (TPM)

 The source of lost productive time can be drawn out by introducing a focused improvement approach.
 The six major losses fall into these categories:

 Address the biggest loss through root cause analysis and appoint a cross-functional team to observe the remaining issues.
-Collect physical evidence of the symptoms, then record them on an Ishikawa diagram .
+Collect physical evidence of the symptoms, then record them on an Ishikawa diagram.
 The Ishikawa diagram, also known as a fishbone diagram or cause-and-effect diagram, will help identify root causes and effects of the problem.
 The proposed fixes should be put into motion by scheduling planned downtime.
 After repairs, reset production to see how effective the procedures are.

 5. Integrate Proactive Maintenance Techniques

-Focus your proactive maintenance efforts on components that are prone to wear or failure.
+Focus your proactive maintenance efforts on components prone to wear or failure.
 These may include bearings, belts, motors, or any parts subject to friction, heat, or repetitive motion.
 To identify potential failure points, consider running diagnostics like vibration analysis or thermal imaging to detect early signs of stress.

 Once you’ve identified critical components, define maintenance intervals based on wear levels, predicted failure points, operating hours, or historical work order data.
 Set an initial baseline for each interval, then create a feedback loop using log sheets, condition monitoring data, and technician notes to fine-tune your schedule over time.